scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ### ConfigMap

-You can ask for a configmap to be mounted on the container beign launched by the task.
+You can ask for a configmap to be mounted on the container being launched by the task.
 You need to declare the volume type as `config_map`, a name for the ConfigMap for the user (e.g., `my-config-map`), the mount path on the container and a spec with the name of the ConfigMap on Kubernetes (e.g., `config-map-name-on-k8s`).

 ```python